publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch89/m__us_usc_t7_s6007.md

         (1) __In general__

-            There shall be a late-payment charge imposed on any person who fails to remit, on or before the due date established by the Board under subsection (c)(2) of this section, to the Board the total amount for which such person is liable.
+            There shall be a late-payment charge imposed on any person who fails to remit, on or before the due date established by the Board under subsection (c)(2), to the Board the total amount for which such person is liable.

         (2) __Amount of charge__